Practical Tips for CEOs to Make the Most of Q4

 Reach out to customers

 The fourth quarter often is the time for some last-minute changes in prospects’ or customers’ environments as residual budgets for the fiscal year must be spent.
-Especially if their current year is leaving certain tasks undone or issues need to be corrected, they are often willing to try a few different things to make their fourth quarter a success or have their ducks in a row for hitting the ground running on January 2.
+Especially if their current year is leaving certain tasks undone or issues need to be corrected, they are often willing to try a few different things to make their fourth-quarter a success or have their ducks in a row for hitting the ground running on January 2.

 Striking those irons while hot can help close last-minute deals or launch new relationships that can be harnessed later.
 Active CEOs willing to pick up the phone or even travel during these last weeks of the year can help open or land those types of deals.
 And staying in close touch with both, the sales force but also their own newsfeeds of what’s going on in their marketplaces is crucial to have a sense of the market.

 Prospective customers love that kind of attention, and especially if they’re uncertain about the viability or reliability of a new vendor, seeing that type of initiative and interest can often sway the votes in favor of a deal.
-And, of course, the fourth quarter is also the time of last-minute deals and having the CEO in the room to approve price concessions or special contractual terms on the spot is a sales rep’s dream.
+And, of course, the fourth quarter is also the time of last-minute deals, and having the CEO in the room to approve price concessions or special contractual terms on the spot is a sales rep’s dream.

 Roll out needed process or organizational changes

 When CEOs take the time to do both, deeply analyze the data underlying their marketing and sales pipelines, as well as go into the field to meet with prospects and customers, they will get a very detailed view of what’s working and what not in their sales and marketing organizations.
-Nothing beats collecting your own data and impressions, and hearing from the market firsthand how your company and your team stack up.
+Nothing beats collecting your own data and impressions and hearing from the market firsthand how your company and your team stack up.

 Sometimes this leads to painful realizations.
-From a top down perspective, there is the need to make sure sales and marketing cost structures are matched to the incoming revenues, and if those are soft, the inevitable cuts need to occur.
-Unfortunately, most organizations in that situation decide to cut marketing first, and sales later under that theory that if I’m on a deserted island, I’ll cut out food first, then water, and last the oxygen.
+From a top-down perspective, there is the need to make sure sales and marketing cost structures are matched to the incoming revenues, and if those are soft, the inevitable cuts need to occur.
+Unfortunately, most organizations in that situation decide to cut marketing first, and sales later under that theory that if I’m on a deserted island, I’ll cut out the food first, then water, and last the oxygen.

 The problem with that approach is that it simply borrows from the future, and when the lead generation activities stop because those teams are gone, then sales might still close some opportunities in the upcoming quarter, but the following quarter is now lead starved, and in a few months those chickens will come home to roost in terms of more missed revenue targets.